 “Of course he’s real, Anthony.
 Why do you ask?”
 Was he mature enough to understand the real story of Santa Claus?

-“My friend said that only babies believe in Santa Claus.
+“Bennie said only babies believe in Santa Claus.
 He said Santa’s a lie.”
 Anthony absently played with the pocket of my jacket.

 There was going to be no getting around this one.